 - Making your own snacks means “zero waste” so no plastic packaging which means no impact on the environment

 Cacao is a superfood

-In addition, cacao is also a highly nutritious food, high in antioxidants, nutrients and also healthy fats.
+Not only that but cacao is also a highly nutritious food, high in antioxidants, nutrients, and also healthy fats.
 Cacao also contains only a small amount of caffeine compared to normal chocolate, which means you can eat it before bed too!

 Orange Cacao Bliss balls